utunga/wp_paeonline/wp-content/plugins/the-events-calendar/readme.txt

 == Changelog ==

+= [4.8.2] 2019-03-04 =

+* Fix - Resolve console warnings around React key usage for Blocks Editor [121198]
+* Fix - Improve our `tribe_paged` sanitization, preventing themes to print the variable without and causing XSS security issues [123616]
+* Fix - Change ordering for Eventbrite Tickets on Event Aggregator, Ascending order by date is now the default [121979]
+* Tweak - Day light savings notice will now reset 4 times per year when using any UTC Timezone [123221]
+* Tweak - Start date for Event Aggregator is now required on Eventbrite Tickets [121979]
+* Language - 3 new strings added, 172 updated, 0 fuzzied, and 1 obsoleted

+= [4.8.1] 2019-02-14 =

+* Feature - Introduced new "(do not override)" default post status for Eventbrite imports in Event Aggregator.
+This preserves events' original statuses from Eventbrite.com upon import (e.g., "draft" events will not be automatically set to "publish" upon import) [112346]
+* Fix - Make sure the setting for "Default mobile view" is respected.
+Thanks to Kathleen, Tim and others for reporting this!
+[119271]
+* Fix - Apply block closer to price block [120108]
+* Tweak - Added new filter `tribe_aggregator_new_event_post_status_before_import` to allow for custom handling of an event's post status before EA an import is completed [112648]
+* Tweak - Added filters: `tribe_events_admin_js_ajax_url_data`
+* Tweak - Unload Image Widget Plus version 1.0.2 or older to Prevent it from creating fatals on The Events Calendar
+* Language - 2 new strings added, 150 updated, 1 fuzzied, and 0 obsoleted

 = [4.8.0.1] 2019-02-07 =

 * Fix - Modify extension dependency checking with new system to determine if it can load [122368]